 - Create an ad to get the word out

-- Create valuable follow-up emails or content or offers to keep subscribers interested
+- Create relevant follow-up emails or content or offers to keep subscribers interested

 It’s obvious that each of those can be broken down even further.
-Once you get down to this level in the planning process, you’ll do some trial and error to determine what works best to achieve your goals.
+Once you get down to this level in the planning process, it will take some trial and error to determine what works best to achieve your goals.
 You’ll also use specific tools to make it happen.

 The tools are the specific programs, venues, or resources to create your promotion magic.
 Using the tactics outlined above, let’s explore the tools we’ll use.